-Books and videos are available to students, staff, and faculty with a UNC PID number for a two week check out period.
-Non-UNC affiliates may use resources in-house only.
+Books and videos are available to students, staff, and faculty with a UNC PID number for a two-week check out period.
 Patrons can search the library holdings via the UNC-Chapel Hill Libraries Catalog, but must visit the LGBTQ Center in order to check out materials.
 Materials may be renewed depending on availability and requests for use by other patrons.

 Please download the PDF located under "Related Files" to the right of your screen to access our most up-to-date guide on LGBTQ resources on the UNC campus and in the greater Triangle community.
 Includes social, business, and support groups and organizations, events, and affirming faith-based communities and businesses.

 Being LGBTQ does not cause substance abuse.
 Rather, specific differences — mostly consequences of prejudice — weaken LGBTQ adolescents’ support systems and increase the pressure for them to use drugs and alcohol.
 Understanding these differences is crucial for helping LGBTQ teens grow up healthy, happy and substance-free.